scalabli/reperio/README.md

 * Direction - Only available if user is moving
 * Speed - Only available if user is moving

-**This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

 ## How is this Different from IP GeoLocation